-The Ethical Council may find that a small number of companies, in which the AP Funds have invested, in various ways are involved in the maintenance and updating of any of these five countries’ nuclear weapons systems.
-The fact that Sweden has signed and ratified the treaty on non-proliferation, the Ethical Council considers the type of activity companies conduct to be within the framework of what the treaty allows.
+The Council on Ethics may find that a small number of companies, in which the AP Funds have invested, in various ways are involved in the maintenance and updating of any of these five countries’ nuclear weapons systems.
+The fact that Sweden has signed and ratified the treaty on non-proliferation, the Council on Ethics considers the type of activity companies conduct to be within the framework of what the treaty allows.

-The Ethical Council is actively following the developments around and both the domestic and the international discussion on the Non-Proliferation Treaty.
+The Council on Ethics is actively following the developments around and both the domestic and the international discussion on the Non-Proliferation Treaty.